atreyasha/sentiment-argument-mining/docs/shankar_todos.md

     1.  **TODO** add section for final evaluation on UNSC corpus, with new pre~processing~ script in older section

+    2.  **TODO** add retokenization and sense-making pipeline for UNSC predictions

-    2.  **TODO** fill up pydocstrings in appropriate style for all functions
+    3.  **TODO** fill up pydocstrings in appropriate style for all functions

-    3.  **TODO** squeeze in sentiment methodologies into repository when done, install sentiment dependencies onto venv for global tracking, perhaps add sentiment analysis on jupyter notebook with shared dependencies
+    4.  **TODO** squeeze in sentiment methodologies into repository when done, install sentiment dependencies onto venv for global tracking, perhaps add sentiment analysis on jupyter notebook with shared dependencies

-    4.  update all information to indicate procedures and articles involved, so users can find relevant information
+    5.  update all information to indicate procedures and articles involved, so users can find relevant information

-    5.  include overview section in ./src to summarize all sentiment and argumentation techniques
+    6.  include overview section in ./src to summarize all sentiment and argumentation techniques

-    6.  possibily improve some variable naming conventions such as direct, and also use os.path.join for directory concatenation
+    7.  possibily improve some variable naming conventions such as direct, and also use os.path.join for directory concatenation

-    7.  push final paper and bibtex when all is done, add global references to results from paper
+    8.  push final paper and bibtex when all is done, add global references to results from paper

 2. Sequence encoding